hrishikesh-k/Blogfolio/content/about.md

 Though I created the website from scratch, it could not have been possible without some great open source libraries that I've used throughout the website.
 I can't thank them enough for making this website possible.
 I've used the following libraries to put this website together:

-1. [UIkit](ext:https://github.com/uikit/uikit): Used as a styling solution.
+1. [UIkit](ext:https://github.com/uikit/uikit/): Used as a styling solution.
-1. [Gitalk](ext:https://github.com/gitalk/gitalk): Used as a comments engine.
+1. [Turbo](ext:https://github.com/hotwired/turbo/): Used as a SPA-style emulator.
-1. [Turbo](ext:https://github.com/hotwired/turbo): Used as a SPA-style emulator.
+1. [Glide.js](ext:https://github.com/glidejs/glide/): Used as a gallery for images.
-1. [Glide.js](ext:https://github.com/glidejs/glide): Used as a gallery for images.
+1. [DPlayer](ext:https://github.com/DIYgod/DPlayer/): Used as a video player + next.
-1. [DPlayer](ext:https://github.com/DIYgod/DPlayer): Used as a video player + next.
+1. [hls.js](ext:https://github.com/video-dev/hls.js/): Used as a M3U8 parser for videos.
-1. [hls.js](ext:https://github.com/video-dev/hls.js): Used as a M3U8 parser for videos.
+1. [FlexSearch.js](ext:https://github.com/nextapps-de/flexsearch/): Used as a search engine.
-1. [FlexSearch.js](ext:https://github.com/nextapps-de/flexsearch): Used as a search engine.
+1. [wavesurfer.js](ext:https://github.com/katspaugh/wavesurfer.js/): Used as an audio player.
-1. [wavesurfer.js](ext:https://github.com/katspaugh/wavesurfer.js): Used as an audio player.
+1. [ThreadTalk.JS](ext:https://github.com/Hrishikesh-K/threadtalk.js/): Used as a comments engine.

 Other than these libraries, I have used some services without which this website wouldn't have been possible: